qcoral/rsrssr/README.md

 database: postgres using supabase

-backend handles all the graph stuff frontend is an example implementation
+backend handles all the graph stuff

+frontend is a visualizer for it

+example is an example implementation of the API